simonhw/seed-calendar/README.md

 ## User Experience
 ### Initial Discussion
-The purpose of the web application is offer users with medium to large sized gardens a way to preview or prepare for the planting of vegetable crops in a way that best utilises space for maximum harvest yield.
+The purpose of the web application is to offer users with medium to large sized gardens a tool to preview or prepare for the planting of vegetable crops in a way that best utilises space for maximum harvest yield.

 ### User Stories
 #### First-time Visitor Goals